defiori/crossterm/crossterm_screen/README.md

 - Alternate screen
 - Raw screen

+Planned features:
+- make is possible to switch between multiple buffers.

 ## Examples
 Check out the [examples](/examples/) for more information about how to use this crate.

 ## Tested terminals